jamf/Setup-Manager/Docs/FAQ.md

 No.

 Setup Manager will run fine without Jamf Connect.
 You can even build 'single-touch' style workflows with Setup Manager without Jamf Connect.
-Some features, such as pre-assigning a device to a specific user require Jamf Connect, though.
+Some workflows, such as pre-assigning a device to a specific user require Jamf Connect, though.

 ## How can I use the icon for an app before the app is installed?